-In spite of all the rhetoric and the legislative witch hunt which lawmakers persued after they themselves agreed to bail out banks deemed so vital to the US economy that the very notion of their collapse might trigger a panic, they are now set to make those very Wall Street firms wrongly blamed for causing the crisis stronger by imposing capital charges that will make it more difficult for new banks to enter the playing field.
+In spite of all the rhetoric and the legislative witch hunt which lawmakers persued after they themselves agreed to bail out banks deemed so vital to the American economy that the very notion of their collapse might trigger a panic, they are now set to make those very Wall Street firms wrongly blamed for causing the crisis stronger by imposing capital charges that will make it more difficult for new banks to enter the playing field.
 In the words of one former Treasury Department official quoted by Newsweek, “they’ve created six new GSEs,” or government-sponsored entities like Fannie Mae and Freddie Mac, also counting Wells Fargo.

 Yet those institutions, which were instrumental to inflating the housing bubble, driving down interest rates and played a key role in the Bush Administration’s “compassionate conservative” policy of promoting homeownership, are wholy absent from this new legislation.